|Academic Profile |

 Assoc Prof Lim Kui Suen, Lewis

-At NBS, Lewis specializes in teaching Marketing Strategy and Product/Pricing Management courses at all levels.
+At NBS, Lewis specializes in teaching Marketing Strategy courses at all levels.
 Trained in participant-centered learning pedagogy at Harvard Business School, he is an expert in simulation-based teaching and other experiential instruction methods.
-As an active promoter of education excellence, Lewis has co-led a major revamp of the NBS Marketing specialization curriculum to increase both the analytical rigor and the practical relevance of the school’s marketing training.
+As an active promoter of education excellence, Lewis co-led a major revamp of the NBS Marketing specialization curriculum in 2010 to increase both the analytical rigor and the practical relevance of the school’s marketing training.
 As Deputy MBA Director from 2012 to 2013, he has also helped re-shape the Nanyang MBA curriculum to enhance its value to participants and its competitiveness in the business education market.
-For his dedication to student learning and pedagogical innovation, Lewis has received six major education awards – the Nanyang Education Award (university level), the Nanyang Award for Excellence in Teaching (university level), the NBS Nanyang Fellows MBA Teacher of the Year award (school level) the NBS Undergraduate Teacher of the Year award (school level), and the Marketing Division Teaching Excellence Award (division level, twice) – between 2010 and 2015.
+From 2016 to 2017, he served on the NBS Future of Business Education Committee, which examined new directions and imperatives for business school education in light of disruptive technological developments.
+Currently, he serves as chair of the NBS Marketing Specialization Curriculum Advisory committee.
+For his dedication to student learning and pedagogical innovation, Lewis has received seven major education awards – the Nanyang Education Award (university level), the Nanyang Award for Excellence in Teaching (university level), the NBS Nanyang Fellows MBA Teacher of the Year award (school level) the NBS Undergraduate Teacher of the Year award (school level), and the Marketing Division Teaching Excellence Award (division level, three times) – between 2010 and 2018.

-In his scholar role, Lewis conducts research on pricing management capabilities, competitive marketing behavior, international marketing strategy, and other marketing management topics.
+In his scholar role, Lewis conducts research on competitive marketing strategy, marketing organizational issues, and other marketing management topics.
 In 2005, he was named one of the winners of the Institute for the Study of Business Markets (ISBM) Doctoral Support Award for his work on technology- versus human-intensiveness in pricing.
 His other works have appeared in the Journal of International Business Studies, Journal of Business Research, Journal of Strategic Marketing, Journal of Revenue and Pricing Management, and Journal of International Consumer Marketing.

 As a practice-oriented professor, Lewis is active in consulting, executive education, and pro bono advisory work for a number of profit and non-profit organizations in the region.